Therapy for trauma in Orlando FL and Virtually

 But the truth is: your body remembers what your mind had to bury.

-You learned to cope by numbing, escaping, overthinking, shape-shifting.
+You learned to survive by disconnecting.
+By numbing, escaping, overthinking, shape-shifting into whoever felt safest.

 You're allowed to come home to yourself.